-VRS VRS VRS Hybrid

-Plan 1 Plan 2 Retirement Plan

-following unreduced retirement eligibility

-date.
-Exceptions to COLA Effective Dates: Exceptions to COLA Effective Dates:
+VRS Plan1 following unreduced retirement eligibility date.
+Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: • The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. • The member retires on disability. • The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). • The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act of the Transitional Benefits Program. • The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-inservice benefit.
+The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
 Exceptions to COLA Effective Dates: Same as Plan 1.
-Same as Plan 1 and Plan 2.

-The COLA is effective July 1 following one

-full calendar year (January 1 to December 31) under any of the following

-circumstances:

-The member is within five years of

-qualifying for an unreduced

-retirement benefit as of January 1, 2013.

-The member retires on disability.

-The member retires directly from

-short-term or long-term disability

-under the Virginia Sickness and Disability Program (VSDP).

-The member is involuntarily

-separated from employment for

-causes other than job performance

-or misconduct and is eligible to retire under the Workforce Transition Act

-of the Transitional Benefits Program.

-The member dies in service and the

-member's survivor or beneficiary is

-eligible for a monthly death-in- service benefit.

-The COLA will go into effect on July 1

-following one full calendar year

-(January 1 to December 31) from the

-date the monthly benefit begins.

-Disability Coverage Disability Coverage Disability Coverage

-Members who are eligible to be considered for disability retirement and Members who are eligible to be considered for disability retirement and Employees of school divisions and political subdivision (including Plan 1 and Plan 2

-retire on disability, the retirement retire on disability, the retirement opt-ins) participate in the Virginia Local

-multiplier is 1.7% on all service, regardless multiplier is 1.65% on all service, Disability Program (VLDP) unless their local
+Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.
+Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned, purchased or granted.
+Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.
+Disability Coverage Employees of school divisions and political subdivision (including Plan 1 and Plan 2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
+Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.

-of when it was earned, purchased or granted. regardless of when it was earned, purchased or granted. governing body provides an employer-paid

-granteu. purchased of granted. comparable program for its members.
-Hybrid members (including Plan 1 and Plan

-2 opt-ins) covered under VLDP are subject

-to a one-year waiting period before

-becoming eligible for non-work-related disability benefits.

-discounty deficites.

 VRS VRS VRS Hybrid

 Plan 1 Plan 2 Retirement Plan

 Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
 Prior creditable service counts toward vesting eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 Members also may be eligible to purchase periods of leave without pay.
 Purchase of Prior Service Same as Plan 1.
-Purchase of Prior Service Defined Benefit component: Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service Defined Contribution Component: Not applicable.
+Purchase of Prior Service Defined Benefit component: Same as Plan 1, with the following exceptions: • Hybrid Retirement Plan members are ineligible for ported service Defined Contribution Component: Not applicable.